mjackson/strata/README.md

 ## Tests

-The test directory contains a comprehensive suite of unit tests for all of Strata's core modules.
-Use [mocha](http://visionmedia.github.com/mocha/) to run all tests:
+The test directory contains a comprehensive suite of unit tests for Strata.
+Use [mocha](http://visionmedia.github.com/mocha/) to run them all:

     $ mocha test/*-test.js

-Run the tests for a specific module with:
+Or run the tests for a specific module:

     $ mocha test/utils-test.js